cfrancisco/dojot-mqtt-locust/README.md

 * soft nofile 500000

-You may also need to modify /etc/sysctl.conf and put in:
+You may also need to modify /etc/sysctl.conf adding:

 fs.file-max = 2097152
-sudo run sysctl -p
+sudo sysctl -p